Tess Bateman: Departure and returns

 Emerick revealed, via social media, in April 2015 that Packer had left Casualty, although the news was not confirmed by the show.
 Hossington later explained that the character's departure was not announced, in tradition with other cast exits.
 Tess departs in the series twenty-nine episode "Knock Knock Who's There?", first broadcast on 15 August 2015.
 Bailey reprised his role as Sam for the character's departure.
 In the narrative, Tess contacts Sam, who introduces her to his newborn son Charlie.
 Tess then decides to quit her job and move to Leeds to help Sam and Charlie.
 The character also appears in a cameo during the following episode.
-Following criticism that Tess' exit was "low-key", Hossington responded that character exits varied based on other storylines in the show as sometimes, it does not feel appropriate to portray big exit stories alongside other prominent stories.
-She also admitted that while Tess' exit appeared "underpowered in the moment on screen", it had further "repercussions" for other characters, such as Charlie and Zoe, two characters who were close to Tess.
+Following criticism that Tess's exit was "low-key", Hossington responded that character exits varied based on other storylines in the show as sometimes, it does not feel appropriate to portray big exit stories alongside other prominent stories.
+She also admitted that while Tess's exit appeared "underpowered in the moment on screen", it had further "repercussions" for other characters, such as Charlie and Zoe, two characters who were close to Tess.
 Packer reprised the role for another cameo appearance in the show's thirtieth anniversary episode "Too Old for This Shift", first broadcast on 27 August 2016.